-It is a requirement that the application form accounts for the ways in which the project addresses the call's theme of research on elderly and ageing; likewise, this must be clearly stated in the project description.
+It is a requirement that the application form accounts for the ways in which the project addresses the call's theme of strengthened clinical and independent research; likewise, this must be clearly stated in the project description.
+Moreover, it is a requirement that the application form accounts for how the research area is of limited commercial interest and/or has limited opportunities for external funding (e.g., from research foundations).

-2.3 RESEARCH ON LONELINESS
+2.3 BETTER FRAMEWORK FOR RESEARCH IN PSYCHIATRY